vuyisamnt/iLabAPIAssessment/README.md

 4. Restart vs 2019
 5. Update the location
 6. Build the project
-7. Please update Extent Reporting path location to your location on line
+7. Please update Extent Reporting path location to your location on line 39 in Hooks.cs
 8. Click on test View tab and select Test Explorer
 9. If the tests do no show on Test Explorer
     - Go to project Solution Explorer